A compact model of Escherichia coli core and biosynthetic metabolism: Methods

 To analyse the thermodynamic state computed by PTA, we compute the flux-force efficacy \(\eta\) for each reaction as (see Figure \ref{FFE_plot}):

 where \(\Delta_rG'\) is the Gibbs free energy of reaction in the thermodynamic state, \({\rm R}\) is the universal gas constant and \({\rm T}\) is the temperature considered for the analysis (\(310.15~K\)).
-To compare the PTA-predicted flux force efficacies with experimental measurements of enzyme abundance, we selected reactions with carrying at least \(2.5 \%\) of the glucose uptake flux, and pooled these into two groups, corresponding to \(\eta>0.5\) (\(72\) reactions) and \(\eta<0.5\) (\(31\) reactions). $\eta = 0.5$ corresponds to $\Delta_rG' \approx -1.1~{\rm RT} = -2.8$ kJ/mol.
+To compare the PTA-predicted flux force efficacies with experimental measurements of enzyme abundance, we selected reactions that carried at least \(2.5 \%\) of the glucose uptake flux and pooled them into two groups, corresponding to \(\eta>0.5\) (\(72\) reactions) and \(\eta<0.5\) (\(31\) reactions). $\eta = 0.5$ corresponds to $\Delta_rG' \approx -1.1~{\rm RT} = -2.8$ kJ/mol.